tylerrussin/ConsoleRenderEngine/README.md

 **Field of View**

 The field of view is defined in this implementation as how much of the two divided by pi radian space around the player will be displayed in the scene.
-Pi divided by four (making up one eighth of the total visual space information) will be the player’s seen field of view.
+Pi divided by four (making up one-eighth of the total visual space information) will be the player’s seen field of view.

 <img src="https://render.githubusercontent.com/render/math?math=FOV = \frac{\pi}{4.0}">